Package 'cffr'

 verbose

 Logical TRUE/FALSE.
-On TRUE the function would display informative messages.
+When TRUE, the function displays informative messages.

 authors_roles